Catches what uptime monitoring misses

 Absolutely.
 Many websites rely on third-party scripts for analytics, chat widgets, payment forms, and more.
 Sitewatch monitors all assets loaded on your pages, including third-party resources, so you know immediately when an external dependency fails.

-Sitewatch runs website checks on a configurable schedule — from every hour to daily.
+Sitewatch runs integrity checks on a configurable schedule — from every 5 minutes (Pro) to every 30 minutes (Free), plus 5-minute ping checks on all plans.
 When an issue is detected, alerts are sent immediately via your configured channels.
 Email is available on all plans.
 Starter adds Slack and webhooks.
-Pro adds PagerDuty, Opsgenie, and SMS.
+Pro adds PagerDuty, Opsgenie, and SMS (30/month).
 Most teams receive their first alert within minutes of an issue appearing.

 Yes.
 Our Pro plan includes multi-region monitoring so you can verify that your sites work correctly for users across different geographies.
 This is especially useful for catching CDN issues that only affect certain regions.